UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

-In Table~\ref{table:closed-loop}, the anchor-based models with 0.5s and 4s prediction horizons, both configured with $T_{\text{post}} = T_{z^*} = \tau$, achieve the top performance.
-Therefore, we attempt to apply the approximate posterior policy~(Section~\ref{Approximate Posterior Policy}) to both models.
-As shown in Table~\ref{table:approximate_posterior_policy}: \begin{itemize}[leftmargin=1em] \item The anchor-based models utilizing the approximate posterior policy achieve comparable performance while requiring significantly less training time. \end{itemize}
+In Table~\ref{table:closed-loop}, the anchor-based models with 0.5s and 4s prediction horizons, both configured with $T_{\text{cl}} = T_{z^*} = \tau$, achieve the top performance.
+Therefore, we attempt to apply the approximate closed-loop data generation policy~(Section~\ref{Approximate Posterior Policy}) to both models.
+As shown in Table~\ref{table:approximate_posterior_policy}, \textit{the anchor-based models utilizing the approximate closed-loop data generation policy achieve comparable performance while requiring significantly less training time}.